mzakany23/ncsh/README.md

 # NC Soccer Schedule Scraper

-A robust web scraper for collecting North Carolina soccer game schedules.
+A robust web scraper for collecting North Coast soccer game schedules.
 Built with Scrapy and deployable to AWS Lambda.

 ## Features (v1.0.0)